 With the focus of alcohol related studies in mind, sociocultural factors on drinking were researched.
 Socioeconomically, college educated persons are more apt to drink than those with only a high school education.
 Gender studies show that men are more likely to use and abuse alcohol than women, but the womenís contention is on the rise.
 Urban and rural comparisons show that urban residents are more likely to drink than rural residents.
 There was also a link between geographic region, demonstrating that people living in the Northeast and along the West coast are more apt to drink than people who live in the South and Midwest (Zastrow, 459).

 Our method is based entirely on surveying a minimum of fifty Miami University students living in dormitories.
 Each student participant will receive a calender survey with three questions to answer every day.
 The answers will be marked on the specific days of the week on the calender.
 The subjects will be asked to fill out this survey every day for two months.
 This calender survey is the most important aspect of our experiment, as it is the sole source of our data.

 The questions that the subjects are asked to answer reveal what kind of social event, if any, the student attended; how many drinks, if any, they had consumed; and how many people they were with, if any.
-The social interactions that we are interested in are romantic, friendly, work-related, or other interactions or the lack thereof.

 To differentiate the population, participants are also asked to indicate their gender, dorm name, and major.
 The halls surveyed are only representative of the North Quad, and the Western Living-Learning Community of Miami University.